Packages include the master site plan, current price list and discovery packages offered.

 SHOPPING AND DINING

 North Georgia Premium Outlets is northern Georgia’s best brand label Tanger Outlet in GA shopping mall.
 More than 140 outlet stores such as Ann Taylor, Coach, Saks Fifth Avenue and Williams Sonoma are located at the mall.
 Big box stores such as Wal-Mart, Lowes and Home Depot are easily accessible in Gainesville.
 The Lakeshore Mall is where you’ll find JC Penny, Belk, Sears and more specialty stores.

 According to Yelp, there are more than 180 restaurants in the Gainesville area and many are highly rated.
 Our favorites include Scott’s on the Square in historic downtown.
 Whether you prefer a casual pub or fine dining at Scott’s on the Square, Gainesville Georgia has plenty of delicious restaurants to choose from.

 HOME AFFORDABILITY AND TAXES

-Lake Lanier home prices average in the mid $100k's and lots for sale average $13k.
+Lake Lanier home prices average in the mid $100's and lots for sale average $13,000.
 One of the states best small towns in Georgia is located in Hall County and Forsyth.
-The 2015 estimated property tax millage rate is $ 5.989 per $1000 of 40% of the value.
+The estimated property tax millage rate is $ 5.989 per $1000 of 40% of the value.
 Visit our library to find help and learn how to calculate property taxes in Gainesville Georgia.
 If you're searching north GA real estate on or near the lake, there are a number of Georgia gated communities we find interesting.

-Ask us for free Gainesville Relocation Information to learn more about the area.
+Ask us for our complimentary Gainesville Relocation Information to help you learn more about the area.